AVEVA/sample-afsdk-timer_triggered_calculation-dotnet/README.md

 1. Edit [Program.cs](TimerTriggeredCalc/Program.cs) in the following places to customize the sample to your implementation:
     1. Change the logic in `PerformCalculation()`
     1. Change the list of attribute names in `DetermineListOfIdealGasLawCalculationAttributes()`
-1. Ensure the listed elements exist on the specified AF Server and AF Database
+1. Ensure the listed elements exist on the specified AF Server and AF Database and have the necessary input and output attributes used in the sample's calculation
     1. *Note*: If using the sample's calculation as is, the [UnitTests.cs](TimerTriggeredCalcTests/UnitTests.cs) file begins with the creation of Elements, Attributes, and PI Points as necessary to run the sample and can be used as a reference for getting started.
 1. Build and run the solution using Visual Studio or using cmd
     ```shell